Michaelkelly71/School/README.md

 # School
 School Programming stuf

-2 Directories so far
+3 Directories so far

-Operating Systems and Data Structures and Algorithms
+Projects, Operating Systems and Data Structures and Algorithms

+# Projects
+Has its own Readme

 # Operating Systems
 Operating systmes has experiments from the OS Lab maual Experiments 4 5 6 1 2 8 9

 # Algorithms
 Algorithms has code for: